Chart Color Schemes

 Cultural Diversity

-Berkeley - Lake Heights - Cringila was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Berkeley - Lake Heights - Cringila was found to be above average when compared nationally for a number of language and cultural background related metrics

-Berkeley-Lake Heights-Cringila has a higher cultural diversity than most local areas, with 28.2% of its population born overseas and 29.7% speaking a language other than English at home.
-Christianity is the predominant religion in Berkeley-Lake Heights-Cringila, comprising 55.6% of the population.
-However, Islam is significantly overrepresented, making up 11.4%, compared to the Rest of NSW average of 3.3%.
+Berkeley-Lake Heights-Cringila, found in a study dated "2016 Census", had higher cultural diversity than most nearby areas.
+It had 28.2% of its population born overseas and 29.7% speaking languages other than English at home.
+Christianity was the predominant religion, comprising 55.6%.

 Frequently Asked Questions - Diversity